 |Hot dishes to take away from Traiteur Jegado, Eiffel Tower & Western Paris|

-|My favorite – Falafel sandwiches from L’As du Fallafel, Le Marais, Ménilmontant & Belleville|
+|My favourite – Falafel sandwiches from L’As du Falafel, Le Marais, Ménilmontant & Belleville|

 Being in Paris, you can’t miss out on tasting French wine.
-However, if you are travelling on a small budget, the best option would be to head to the Super markets and pick up a variety of different wines at super low budget prices.
+However, if you are travelling on a small budget, the best option would be to head to the Supermarkets and pick up a variety of different wines at super-low budget prices.

-One of the best places to head to for a quick bite is the fast food joint McDonald’s.
+One of the best places to head to for a quick bite is the fast-food joint McDonald’s.
 There would rarely be a person unfamiliar to this.
-Along with filling options it offers free Wi-Fi, which you can use to check your important emails or a social media check in.
+Along with filling options, it offers free Wi-Fi, which you can use to check your important emails or a social media check-in.